glycerine/fisherexact/README.md

 > equal to that of the observed table, the p-value being the sum of
 > such probabilities.

-The fisher.test R docs may be helpful here.
+The full fisher.test R docs may be helpful here.
 See the literature references at the end for primary sources.

 ~~~